 It’s not a perfect system for being assured that the plugin is safe to install.
 But it’s generally safer than downloading a plugin that is not available through the official WordPress depository.

 There are premium plugins available and those plugins may undergo their own private testing.
 They are generally safe to purchase and download.
 However it may be useful to research the testing and vetting practices before purchasing.

 Plugin is Popular

-I’m generally not a believer in the wisdom of crowds.
-However I do feel some safety in knowing that a WordPress plugin is popular and well liked.
+I’m not totally convinced in the in the wisdom of crowds.
+However I do feel safety in knowing that a WordPress plugin is popular and well vouched for by many users.